aspnet/Templating/README.md

 ## Building Templates
 - Running build.cmd in this repo requires NPM which can be installed from https://nodejs.org/en/.
 - The ASP.NET localhost development certificate must also be installed and trusted or else you'll get a test error "Certificate error: Navigation blocked".
+- build.cmd (or build /t:compile) will produce nuget packages for each class of template in the artifacts directory.
+These can be installed via `dotnet new -i {nugetpackage path}`